Blue and Gold Marching Machine: History

 In the mid 1960s the band introduced the concept of majorettes and later incorporated flag twirlers into the ranks.
 The 1970s saw the A&T Marching Band gain national attention with several major performances including The Macy's Thanksgiving Parade in New York City and performing at the Silverdome in Pontiac, Michigan.
 In the late 1970s to early 1980s, the band underwent a change in leadership.
 Dr. Johnny B. Hodge became the directors of the band alongside Jimmy Williams.
 It was during this era, the marching band gained the “Blue & Gold Marching Machine” moniker.
 In the late 1980s and early 1990s the auxiliary units of the Blue and Gold Marching Machine, began to evolve.
 The group then called "The Untouchables." displayed signature elements such as the "high step" march of the flags and the "A&T Majorette Arch."
 In 1992, the squad was renamed "Golden Delight." and throughout the decade, the ladies began to incorporate dance and flag twirling movements in their shows.
 The squad soon became known for its versatile nature, in addition to having one of the largest collection of flags and equipment in HBCU bands.
 Taken from a corps style inspiration, a variety of colored flags were used to accent the music being played by the Blue & Gold Marching Machine, breaking the normal practice of using flags primarily consisting of school's colors.

 In 2003, Dr. Hodge would retire as Director of Bands, and Dr. Kenneth G. Ruff would assume the leadership position.
 In 2009, the BGMM received their first invitation to appear at the Honda Battle of the Bands, in Atlanta, Georgia.
 Since then, the band has appeared in Honda, six times.
 In 2012, the band led the Macy's Thanksgiving Parade in New York City.
+The band has been invited to perform at the 2024 New Year's Day Rose Parade in Pasadena, Calif.